 Still, since "the flesh counts for nothing," we define "Hebrew" not physically but spiritually.

-descending either behaviorally or genetically from Ever, following the path of Abraham, living according to the separatist (holy) instructions of Abraham's
+- descending either behaviorally or genetically from Ever, following the path of Abraham, living according to the separatist (holiness) instructions of Abraham's Elohim, YHWH.

-After Noah landed, he had a son named Shem, from whom came a man the Bible names Eber.
+After Noah landed the ark, his wife birthed him a son named Shem, from whom came a man the Bible names Eber.
 (Ab-ray).

-Ever is said to have resisted Nimrod's command to build the Tower of Babel:
+Ever resisted Nimrod's command to build the Tower of Babel:

 In an act of outrageous disloyalty to Nimrod, Eber crossed over from Babylon to the land across the river.

-In the wilderness, Ever and his people retained the Hebrew language while back in Babylon the rest of the languages were confused.
+In the wilderness, Ever and his people retained the Hebrew language.

-Abraham and his sons Isaac and Jacob distinguished themselves as a men who would migrate away rather than fight over territory.
+Abraham and his sons Isaac and Jacob distinguished themselves as men who would migrate away (separate from world-society) rather than fight over territory.

-Abraham, Isaac and Jacob all 'crossed over' from their homeland to new territory rather than fight, even when it meant leaving behind their extended families.
+Abraham, Isaac and Jacob all 'crossed over' from their homeland to new territory, even when it meant leaving behind their extended families.

-We likewise, are called like Ever to separate from and refrain from participation in the nations of the world.
+We modern Hebrews are called like Ever to separate from legal participation in the beast-nations.

 That's why we are called 'Hebrews.'

-h, like most of the prophets, maintained this separation from the world.
+Yahshua, like all Hebrew prophets, maintained this separation from the world.

-'Hebrew' originally may have been taken to mean a stateless individual or tribe, which didn't pay taxes or tribute to a ruler as such because the Hebrews lived apart from and totally independent of the rulers of the nations.
+The word 'Hebrew' implies stateless individual or tribe who doesn't owe taxes or tribute to a ruler because the Hebrews live apart from and independent of the beast-nations (the goyim.)

-Hebrews sometimes lived in villages and raised livestock, seasonally grazing them in drier areas which didn't farm well, a form of subsistence known as transhumance.
-Principally goats, sheep and cattle.
-Their beasts of burden were oxen, donkeys and later, camels were introduced from central Asia.
+Hebrews sometimes live in villages and raise goats, sheep and cattle.
+Hebrews often seasonally graze their animals in drier areas which don't farm well, (a form of subsistence known as transhumance.)
+Hebrews have traditionally used beasts of burden: oxen, donkeys and later, camels from central Asia.

-You can trace the name of a Hebrew root-word signifying "to pass over," and hence regard it as meaning "the man who passed over," viz., the Euphrates;
+You can trace the name of a Hebrew root-word signifying "to pass over," and hence regard it as meaning "the man who passed over," (the Euphrates,)

-or to the Hebrew word meaning "the region" or "country beyond," viz., the land of Chaldea.
+or to the Hebrew word meaning "the region" or "country beyond," (the land of Chaldea.)

-It is the more probable origin of the designation given to Abraham coming among the Canaanites as a man from beyond the Euphrates (Genesis 14:13).
+Abraham came to the Canaanites as a man from beyond the Euphrates (Genesis 14:13).

 Here are some notes related to question of What does the word hebrew mean: